IEntin/ClientServer/docs/README.md

 ### Build and Testing

 This is the Linux only project.
-Ugly and useless CMAKE is not required.\
+No reasons to use CMAKE.\
-Instead efficient and flexible GMAKE with natural dependencies tracking is used.
+Instead efficient and flexible rule based GNU Make is used.

 #### Notice:
 There is a choice of encryption libraries to use in this application:\